-This easy Caprese pasta salad is really going to change the way you think about pasta salad because it is so good.
-Caprese pasta is made with fresh tomatoes, garlic, basil, mozzarella and pasta.
-It has the most delicious and simple balsamic and olive dressing to pull it all together and it is so easy to make.
-This is Italy's version of pasta salad and it is by far my favorite no mayonnaise pasta salad I make for picnics or easy summer meals.
+This delicious Italian pasta salad is made with fresh tomatoes, garlic, basil, fresh mozzarella, and penne pasta.
+It has the most delicious and simple balsamic and olive oil vinaigrette to pull it all together and it is so easy to make.
+Make it for picnics or easy summer meals.

-Though the ingredients are simple and similar to other pasta salad recipes, the techniques when making this Italian pasta salad is what really makes it shine.
-This Caprese pasta is my go to summer recipe to bring to almost any gathering I attend and everyone always loves it.
+Though the ingredients are simple and similar to other pasta salad recipes, the techniques when making this Italian pasta salad are what really make it shine.
+This Italian pasta salad is my favorite pasta salad and my go-to summer recipe to bring to almost any gathering I attend and everyone always loves it.
+It is basically a pasta caprese.

-I love making this as a lighter meal during the summer months for my family as well.
-It has all of the flavors of summer in it like tomatoes, basil and garlic.
+I love making this as a lighter meal during the summer months for my family since it has all of the flavors of summer in it like tomatoes, basil, and garlic.

-The flavors in this Caprese pasta salad are a little zesty from the balsamic vinegar, a little heat from the garlic and cayenne and delicious freshness from the mozzarella, basil and tomatoes.
+The flavors in this Italian pasta salad are a little zesty from the balsamic vinegar, a little heat from the garlic and cayenne, and delicious freshness from the mozzarella, basil, and tomatoes.

-Another great thing about this recipe is that it does not use mayonnaise like traditional American pasta salads.
-This makes it completely safe to pack up for a day at the beach or for a outing in the warmer months.
+Another great thing about this recipe is that it is perfect for a day at the beach or for an outing in the warmer months since there is no mayonnaise.

 - Pasta.
-You need a shaped pasta like penne, ziti or bow tie pasta when making Caprese pasta.
+You need a shaped pasta like penne, ziti, or bow tie.

 - Fresh Basil.